CodeAndCake/AppsFromScratch/sessions/06/README.md

 #### **PLANNING**

 Don't try to explain everything.
-Pick out 2-3 **key ideas** from your topic and explain them in the simplest way you can.
+Pick out 2-3 **key ideas** and explain them in the simplest way you can.

 #### **INTRO**

 Explain the *background* of your talk and give a quick *summary* of what you're going to talk about.
-People will pay more attention if they have a sense of what's coming next
+People will pay more attention if they have a sense of what's coming next.

 #### **SLIDES** are not a necessity.